Astros vs. Phillies Player Props Betting Odds

 Marsh Stats

-- Brandon Marsh has six doubles, four triples, four home runs, 11 walks and 13 RBI (26 total hits).
-He's also swiped one base.
+- Brandon Marsh has 28 hits with seven doubles, four triples, four home runs, 12 walks and 14 RBI.
+He's also stolen one base.

 Marsh Recent Games